metamesh/metamesh.org/content/english/standalone/projects.md

 ---
 ![](/images/Every1online_black.png)

 Meta Mesh Wireless Communities is proud to announce our In-Home WiFi pilot project Every1online: _Internet Access for three in-need Pittsburgh Communities: Homewood, Coraopolis, and New Kensington-Arnold._

 Go to [https://www.metamesh.org/press/](https://www.metamesh.org/press/ "https://www.metamesh.org/press/") to see a joint Press Release on Every1online.

 [**SIGN UP HERE!**](#contact)

+Questions?
+Of course you do!
+We want to hear from you!
+Call Meta Mesh at 412-223-4253.

 We need to bridge Pittsburgh’s Digital Divide.
 By creating a community-based, non-profit Wireless Internet Service Provider (WISP), Meta Mesh will provide Internet to the homes of Pittsburghers who need it most.